propublica/staffers/README.md

 The [Senate's expenditure data](http://www.senate.gov/legislative/common/generic/report_secsen.htm) is published every 6 months, can be quite out of date, and is much more difficult to parse than the House's.

 Our [parser for the House is here](https://github.com/sunlightlabs/disbursements).
-As of this writing, we don't have a working parser for Senate records.
+The Senate parser is still experimental, but data can be found [here](http://sunlightfoundation.com/blog/2014/08/05/now-its-easier-to-account-for-how-the-senate-spends-your-money/).

 ### License